lorinachey/lorinachey/README.md

 - 👋 Hi, I’m @lorinachey
-- 👀 I’m interested in loads of topics within the Computer Science/Software Engineering realm.
+- 👀 I’m interested in solving problems for Autonomous Vehicles and Robotic Systems!
-- 🌱 I’m currently completing a Master's degree in Robotics and Autonomous Systems.
+- 🌱 I’m currently a PhD Student at the University of Colorado Boulder.
-- 💞️ I’m looking for exciting opportunities in software engineering!
+- 💞️ I am always considering internships in the field to supplement my PhD program!
 - 📫 You can reach me on LinkedIn at https://linkedin.com/in/lorinachey

 <!---